 Are there any regulations to be aware of?

-Other industries and applications that will no longer be able to rely on red diesel as a rebated fuel include leisure, manufacturing, mining and quarrying, oil and gas extraction, road maintenance, airport and seaport operations, plant hire, logistics and waste management, any commercial heating, and haulage—refrigeration units on lorries will also not be able to run on red diesel.
-Agricultural vehicles, however, are exempt from the rule changes, and can continue using red diesel as before.
+Other industries and applications impacted by the red diesel law changes include leisure, manufacturing, mining and quarrying, oil and gas extraction, road maintenance, airport and seaport operations, plant hire, logistics and waste management, any commercial heating, and haulage—refrigeration units on HGVs are also prohibited from running on red diesel.
+Agricultural vehicles, however, are exempt from the rule changes, and can continue using red diesel as before, as long as they use it in accordance with the updated law.

 Gas oil or road diesel?